namin/Communication-Bootstrapping-v1/README.md

 # Communication Bootstrapping v1.0

-(An exercise in software archaelogy.)
+(An exercise in software archaeology.)

 This is a modernized transcription of the code from the appendix of [Jake Beal](http://jakebeal.com/)'s